waynodiablo/Oystercard/individual_challenges/bank_tech_test.md

 You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.

-## Schedule

-* 09.30 - 14.00.
-Work **solo** to implement the bank account requirements and acceptance criteria in Ruby.
-Have breaks whenever you like.

-* 14.00 - 14.20.
-Review your own code.
-Look for places it could be refactored.

-* 14.20 - 15.00.
-Refactor your code.

-* 15.00 - 15.30.
-Read through and understand Leo's solution.

-* 15.30 - 16.30.
-We'll all come together and discuss Leo's solution on the projector.

 ## Specification

 ### Requirements